robhrt7/MCSS/en/index.md

 ---

 ## Introduction

-Multilayer CSS organization methodology is based on [BEM](http://bem.info/) and [OOCSS](http://oocss.org/) principles.
-It was invented in [OK.ru](http://corp.mail.ru/en/communications/odnoklassniki) (Top 10 world social network) developers team and is recommended for other developers as core for own documentation and team based methodologies.
+Multilayer CSS organization methodology is a guideline to structure your CSS.

+Core methodology principles are based on [BEM]((http://bem.info/)) and [OOCSS](http://oocss.org/) ideas.
+MCSS was invented in [Odnoklassniki.ru](http://corp.mail.ru/en/communications/odnoklassniki) (Top 10 world social network) developers team and is recommended for other developers as core for own documentation and team based methodologies.

 Despite the fact that this methodology originated in a large project with more than 60 developers and many inner services it can easily be used for small and medium sized projects as well.
 Its scalability gives developers an opportunity to chose the level of strictness of selected rules.

 Documentation is still being constantly improved, along with secondary tools, such as front-end documentation engine [Source](http://sourcejs.com).
-Originally documentation was written in russian language and not all information is translated yet, feel free to leave translating pull requests.
+Originally documentation was written in russian and not all information is translated yet, but in upcoming updates all contents will be translated and main project language will be changed to english.

-*You can leave your questions  in [Issues section on Github]({{ site.project-url }}/issues) or by email <r@rhr.me>.*
+*Please don't hesitate to leave your questions in [Issues section on Github](http://github.com/operatino/MCSS/issues) or leaving comments below.*

 ### Fast navigation